f-person/git-blame.nvim/README.md

 The URL is scoped to the latest commit on the current branch and has a mark of the current line. (same is true for `GitBlameCopyFileURL`)

+`:GitBlameToggleCommitMesgWindow` open a floating window to display the commit message of the current line.

 ### Copy file URL

 `:GitBlameCopyFileURL` copies the file URL into the system clipboard.